-Note that archive_mode must be 'on' and either archive_command or archive_library must be set for WAL archiving to be fully enabled.
+If no rows are returned, as shown, this is a failure.
+If rows are returned, note that archive\mode must be 'on' and either archive\library must be set for WAL archiving to be fully enabled.

 To verify that WAL archiving is functioning successfully, one can: